-As camera technology progresses, the best camera under $500 becomes increasingly more powerful, offering some fantastic features for a very affordable price.
-These cameras show that the best camera isn't always the most expensive, as entry-level offerings can capture high quality photos – and the best cheap cameras often come in a lightweight and compact body too.
+Plus, as camera technology progresses, and new ones hit the market, you'll find a whole stack of older, yet remarkably powerful snappers dropping down the pricing ranks.
+Despite their age, they offer some fantastic features for a relatively affordable price.
+These sharp shooters show that the best camera isn't always the most expensive, as entry-level offerings can capture high-quality photos – and the best cheap cameras often come in a lightweight and compact body too.

-So, what can you expect to get for a budget of $500?
+So, what can you expect to get for a budget of under AU$1,000?
 Well, depending on what tickles your fancy, you should be able to pick up a fairly advanced compact camera, an enthusiast-focused mirrorless camera, or a decent entry-level DSLR.

 It's worth noting that as camera prices fluctuate, you may find a camera on our list that creeps a little over budget (or plunges far below!).
 However, every camera model on this list has been chosen because it balances fantastic features with an affordable price point, so we will definitely get you in the right ballpark.

 Cameras aren't a one-size-fits-all product, so the best camera under AU$1,000 for you will depend on what you want to use it for.
 However, each of the following models are all standout products in their respective categories, so you'll be sure to find something that suits your needs.